Skip to main content

 3. Applications selected by the random number generator shall be reviewed for eligibility, cost-effectiveness and the amount of funding they are eligible for.
 Ineligible applications will not be funded.

-4. Applications for uncontrolled (Tier 0) baseline engines in Off-Road Equipment Replacement Program shall be submitted to the random number generator before Tier 1 engines.
-After all uncontrolled (Tier 0) baseline engines have been drawn, Tier 1 baseline engine projects shall enter the random draw.
+4. Applications for uncontrolled (Tier 0) baseline engines and Tier 1 baseline engines from the Off Road Equipment Replacement Program, and Zero-Emission UTV projects will be submitted to the random number generator before Tier 2 baseline engines.
+After all other eligible project types have been drawn, Tier 2 baseline engines from the Off ROad Equipment Replacement Program shall enter the random draw.

 Examples of Eligibile Projects: